 For the past few weeks now, I've been tutoring (20/02/19) a series of "Drawing and Painting for beginners" workshops at North Hertfordshire College (NHC), Hitchin (emp.
 Protocol ;PTS).These workshops form part of NHC's adult education course programme and are not assessed.
 We have just over 15 students enrolled in our class and I am teaching them to employ art techniques related to line, shape, form, composition, negative space, chiaroscuro, mark making, colour theory and perspective drawing.

 How do you deal with colour blindness as an artist?

 Having colour vision deficiency (CVD) means that you see art with different eyes, it should not stop you from being an artist.
-You don’t have to avoid colour and paint in monochrome, there are apps and glasses that can help you identify colour.
+You don’t have to avoid colour and paint in monochrome, some apps and glasses can help you identify a colour.